DiegelD/CarND-Path-Planning-Project/README.md

 ```c
  check_car_s += ((double)prev_size * .02 * check_speed);
 ```
-### Lane Predication:
+### Lane Prediction:
-The lane predication, is actually a calculation of the current lane.
+The lane prediction, is actually a calculation of the current lane.
 This is done by taking the `d` distance from the non-ego vehicle to the highway center into account.
 And subtracting out of this the lane wides of 4m.
 In addition we assuming all cars are driving in the center of the lane (lane/2 = 2m). *So one example would be then that if the d = 6m.
 The car have to be in the middle lane.
 Lane wide 4m + 2m center lane = 6m.*